 3. Expand your target demographic beyond 18-25 year old males

 To assume that the average gamer is still a teenager or early-20-something male is a perspective that’s at least a decade of date at this point.
 Gamers of today tend to be closer to 30+ and nearly half of them are female.
-Having programs dedicated entirely to highlighting literal porn stars, and having even your video game-dedicated shows co-hosted by busty models–“real gamers” or not–in gratuitously skimpy outfits, alienates more of the overall gaming population than it attracts.
-Not that I’m suggesting that you can’t have edgy or “adult” content, especially since gore and cursing and breasts are so prominently featured in games themselves.
-But your content should be well-rounded beyond just the female hosts’ figures in order to appeal to as many different gamers as possible, not just sex-crazed boys and young men.
-There are more than enough lip-biting, cleavage-baring female YouTubers and Twitch streamers to scratch that itch for those that need it.
+Having programs dedicated entirely to highlighting porn stars, and having even your video game-dedicated shows co-hosted by busty models – real gamers or not – in gratuitously skimpy outfits, alienates more of the overall gaming population than it attracts.
+Not that I’m suggesting that you can’t have edgy or “adult” content – especially since gore and cursing and breasts are so prominently featured in games themselves – but your content should be more well-rounded in order to appeal to as many different gamers as possible, not just sex-crazed boys and young men.

 1. Be on DirecTV

 Losing those 30 million+ viewers completely during G4’s dispute with DirecTV in 2010 couldn’t have helped.
 That being your #1 priority is a no-brainer.